soerenslarsen/baolab/README.md

 bl < cnvtst.bl

-This should produce an output image that looks like the image cnv_good.fits, and not like cnv_bad.fits.
+The output should look like the image cnv_good.fits, not like cnv_bad.fits.

 From this page you can download my image processing/analysis program, BAOlab.
 This includes, among other things, the Ishape task for size measurements of compact sources (Larsen 1999, A&AS 139, 393) and the mksynth task for generation of synthetic images with realistic noise characteristics.